tamucc-comp-bio-assignments/fall_2019/response_summaries.md

-# Summaries of Results from Quizes, Mind Expanders, & Assignments
+# Summaries of Responses from Quizes, Mind Expanders, & Assignments

 ## Section I Welcome to the Matrix